 TL;DR: Free startup dilution calculator to understand the impact of dilution after ESOP and venture capital investments.
+NOTE: If you want it, it gets emailed to you automatically.
+Fill in the download box!

 No one was born knowing everything let alone startup dilution, you have to learn at some point and in some way.
 How you make money in a startup is one such point.
 It sounds easy though, right?
 You startup, get a bit of cash and then sell for a chunk of change and start driving a Tesla.
 Only it’s a bit more complicated than that.